Chart of accounts in QuickBooks Online

 Find flexible solutions for your growing business with QuickBooks Advanced.
 With unlimited chart of accounts and up to 25 users, you have room to grow.
 Learn more about QuickBooks Advanced today.

-To view your chart of accounts:
+View your chart of accounts

-Go to All apps
+- Go to All apps

-, then Accounting, then Chart of accounts (Take me there).
+, then Accounting, then Chart of accounts (Take me there). - Review your accounts, which are listed with columns for name, account type, detail type, QuickBooks balance, and bank balance.

 - Assets: Money spent on vehicles, equipment, buildings, or other assets used for business.